 Gorilla Doctors is dedicated to protecting the last remaining 800 mountain gorillas (who share 98% of our DNA) in the world through hands-on medical care to sick and injured gorillas in Rwanda and Uganda.
 The organization has played a vital role in the population’s dramatic increase over the last 10 years and keeps them healthy from disease.
 After our recent visit to Rwanda, Inviato made a $5,000 donation to Gorilla Doctors in 2015 to be used towards the general medical care of the gorilla population.
 Learn more about Gorilla Doctors here.

-AWHP is dedicated to protecting the freedom and habitats of the last remaining 50,000 wild horses.
+America’s wild horses, a native species reintroduced to North America by Spanish explorers, are an important part of our heritage and a living symbol of spirit of the American West.
+Over 200 years ago, there were 2 million wild horses roaming public lands in 11 western states.
+Today that number on the range is less than 73,000 and continues to decline at a staggering rate.
 Since 1971, the U.S. government has rounded up and captured over 270,000 wild horses and removed them from public lands that were designated for them.
 40% of their habitat has been wiped out.
-Inviato made a $250 donation this year AWHP to help their mission to keep these national icons free to be wild.
+Both Return To Freedom and AWHP are dedicated to preserving our Wild Horses.
+Inviato made a $250 donation in 2016 to AWHP and will be making a donation in 2018 to Return To Freedom for their sanctuary.
 We recommend a visit to Return to Freedom to experience the work that is being done first-hand.
 Learn more about AWHPC here.

 Africa & Asia The Bodhi Tree Foundation (TBTF)

 The NY-based travel foundation’s mission is to protect places we travel for future generations to enjoy.
-Their current S.A.F.E.
-(Safeguarding A Future for Africa’s Elephants) campaign supports vetted elephants conservation projects in 10 critical hotspots where elephants are vulnerable from poaching, loss of habitat and human conflict in Asia and Africa.
-100% of donations go directly to the field projects.
-You can also learn about and book exclusive travel elephant conservation itineraries with its travel partners here.
-Inviato donated $1,000 in 2015 to elephant conservation projects in Kenya, Mozambique, Namibia and Cambodia.
-Learn more about TBTF and their programs here.
+Their S.A.F.E.
+(Safeguarding A Future for Africa’s Elephants) campaign, in which 100% of donations went directly to field projects, supported vetted elephants conservation projects in 10 critical hotspots where elephants are vulnerable from poaching, loss of habitat and human conflict in Asia and Africa.
+Inviato donated $1,000 in 2015 to projects in Kenya, Mozambique, Namibia, and Cambodia.
+Learn more about TBTF (of which I am the Executive Director of) and their programs here.

 South Africa SanWild